fbpx ...

 Infographic by Bahrain web Design

 The live streaming market is booming, Different people have different preferences when it comes to watching the video.
 They watch live streamings on different devices.
 Twitch is a popular live streaming platform which has been in use for long time, but now many people at Twitch also use Microsoft Mixers.
 Youtube gaming is also gaining popularity among gamers as it provides new gameplay strategies and techniques of popular games.
-Mobile devices are also a very popular way of viewing live streamed video because they are portable and it is easier to watch the video anywhere.
+Mobile devices are also a very popular way of viewing live streamed video because they are portable, and it is easier to watch the video anywhere.

 Live Video Streaming Trends & Statistics